Skip to main content

 Full-day

-families will be certified for a full consecutive 24 months as long as the child continues to meet age-eligibility requirements for CSPP.
+families will be certified for at least a full consecutive 24 months as long as the child continues to meet age-eligibility requirements for CSPP.
 However, in the event that the eligibility period ends before the end of a program year (for example: eligibility ends in February), eligibility shall be extended until the end of the program year, as long as applicable age-eligibility requirements are met.
 In addition, children who were enrolled in full-day CSPP prior to June 30 and will be moving to Transitional Kindergarten (TK) or kindergarten (K) in the fall are able to remain enrolled in CSPP (without recertifying) for the summer immediately preceding their enrollment into TK or K, through September 30 or the start of TK/K - whichever is sooner.

 2. What is considered a “program year” for CSPP?